It’s no surprise that our society is speeding down a path of widespread digitization.

-In one of the largest studies of its kind, Avast, an antivirus software company, found that “North America has the highest density of IoT devices, with 66% of scanned homes possessing at least one IoT device, compared to the global average of 40%.”
+In one of the most extensive studies of its kind, Avast, an antivirus software company, found that “North America has the highest density of IoT devices, with 66% of scanned homes possessing at least one IoT device, compared to the global average of 40%.”
 Furthermore, there are 4.2 billion active social media users worldwide, with 1 billion users on TikTok, 2.89 billion on Facebook, and 1 billion on Instagram.

 Tim has 20+ years in cybersecurity and executive leadership, where the topic of privacy was an ongoing conversation throughout his career.
 He has seen the scope of what companies are willing to do for personal data, especially those whose entire business model relies on it.